zackw/cxxfmt/README.md

    at that point.
 4. Pre-format conversions (`!r`, `!s`, etc) are not supported.

+and deliberate divergences:

+1. `{}` is the same as `{:g}` for floating point types.
+Python's behavior in the absence of a typecode does not exactly correspond to 'e', 'f', or 'g' and is impractical to emulate on top of iostreams.
+2. You may not combine the '0' modifier with an explicit alignment specification.
+Python allows this but its behavior is internally inconsistent.

 Ill-formed format specifications are printed as literal text, but surrounded by VT-220 reverse video escapes.